taosha/viewpagerindicator/README.md

 # viewpagerindicator
-A copy of https://github.com/JakeWharton/ViewPagerIndicator to build as aar.
+A copy of https://github.com/JakeWharton/ViewPagerIndicator to deploy it in aar format.